suman-sks/Pole_Climber_Techevince/README.md

 # Pole_Climber_Techevince

-<em>It's a robot which can climb on poles of variable diameter and move on floor as well.</em>
+<em>It's a robot which can climb on poles of variable length and move on floor as well.</em>

 <h2>Basic Skeleton:</h2>
 <ul>